 Like he knows people.
-With him, I believe it will all fall into place, because he (Takes paper from pocket and shows.) knows how to direct.
+With him, I believe it will all fall (Takes paper from pocket and shows.) into place, because he knows how to direct.
 Here, wait'll you see his credits.
-Ya know DeNiro, Pacino, he directed them off-off When they were Broadway. nothing, but he knew.
+Ya know DeNiro, Pacino, he directed them off-off Broadway.
+When they were nothing, but he knew.
 He knows talent and he believes our show is magnifioso.
 It can't miss and we're going to be rich and not a moment to soon... because, I got fired, fellas.
 I don't have a job, not to mention my bosom buddy Lewie.

-MIKE You're kidding.
+You're kidding.

-FANCY What a fuckin' drag.
+What a fuckin' drag.